 Azur, just like Slae, is born of the race of people known as Spurions.
 In Azur’s time, the civil war of Slae’s time had ended some hundreds of years prior, and the race of Spurions had change completely.
 Whereas in Slae’s time, the genetic variation was not that great; this is not true in Azur’s time.
 Spurions since the civil war are born of many varieties of color, height, hair, eye-coloration, ability and so on.
 While I do not want to give away too much, it can be verified that it was these differences that played a large role in the civil war.

 Azur, however, even among these extremely varied people, was born a freak.
-He resembled the appearance of the spurions of old, and to make matters worse, he had all of their original abilities.
-Not only were these abilities without any degradation, Azur proved more capable and powerful than any other Spurion living on his planet at the age of 2yrs in spurion time (nearly 5yrs by earthly measurements).
+He resembled the appearance of the Spurions of old, and to make matters worse, he had all of their original abilities.
+Not only were these abilities without any degradation, Azur proved more capable and powerful than any other Spurion living on his planet at the age of 2 years in spurion time (nearly 5 years by earthly measurements).
 As though that were not enough, Azur’s IQ is extremely high, causing him to be on par mentally with the greatest minds of the galaxy and he even possessed the wisdom of ages past.
 Despite these things, Azur wanted nothing more than to live with his parents and be accepted by society.

 From this point forward, Azur’s race of Esquarians became the enslavers of any alien race that did not see eye to eye with them.
 He conquered all surrounding galaxies, and brought his planet to the pinnacle of civilization.
 Despite Azur’s mental state in Last Hero, he was quite different during this time; nearly always calm and collected, learning to keep his cool and delegate tasks to others and spreading the burden of his job.
 Over time, the Esquarians came to revere Azur has more than a mortal and so did a vast majority of any that knew of him.

 Azur’s personality is one of self-inclusiveness, carelessness, extreme pride of self and importance of self improvement.
-Azur often works at first to overcome the deficiencies in his character, and does so, well.
+At first, Azur worked hard to overcome the deficiencies in his character, and does so, well.
 Yet at trying times, Azur has forgone all his work on his character and reverts to a more primal self; bent on preservation of pride and often acting without much regard for consequences.
 This weakness in character leads Azur into the maniacal, selfish and pridefully arrogant person we are greeted by in Last Hero.

 Reality warping.
 With ease, Azur can warp the reality of those around him.
 He achieves this by creating large pocket universes that overlap seamlessly with reality in which he is god and can do incredible things to his victim.